-Mr. Museveni recently wrote to Prime Minister Ruhakana Rugunda directing that money be allocated in the next financial year to buy hoes for every household.
+Mr. Museveni recently wrote to Prime Minister Ruhakana Rugunda directing that money be allocated in the next financial year bugdet to buy hoes for every household.

 When a rural voter receives a hoe therefore, he or she will be grateful and that can be a vote swinger!
 It costs only 10,000 shillings but to people who live in a moneyless economy, that’s a big deal (Believe me, there are people in the village who have the misfortune of never handling any money at all.
-They are that poor!)
+They are that poor!).

 Alcohol has always been such a strong social uniter in Traditional African Society and it still is.
 In most of the countryside, people drink to celebrate, to mourn and to socialize.
 Some, frankly, drink because they have nothing else to do.
 But alcohol has always been in the mix of most community collectivist actions, whether for good or for bad.

 Malwa groups are mostly prevalent in Northern and Eastern Uganda but even in the West, South, Central and other parts f the country, the sense of community and togetherness that social drinking brings should not be underestimated.
 By promising these groups money, Mr. Museveni, (who, by the way, doesn’t drink alcohol) identifies with these people.
 To them he is not judging or patronizing them like other elites would do.
-He is acknowledging their existence, and, by suggesting to them that their drinking group can be an avenue for economic enterprise in the mould of other social-based rural micro finance initiatives (however dishonest his suggestion is), they see him as a guy altruistically trying to help them.
+He is acknowledging their existence, and, by suggesting to them that their drinking group can be an avenue for economic enterprise in the mould of other social-based rural micro finance initiatives (however dishonest his intentions might be), they see him as a guy altruistically trying to help them.